top of page

 If we had to pick our favorite analytical tool, it would be the potentiostat.

 One of the great aspects about using electrochemistry is the ability to interface with other analytical techniques to perform in-situ studies.
-This involves custom adaptors, something else we are actively developing!
+This involves custom equipment, which we often 3D print as well.
+You can find some of our digital designs on the NIH 3D print exchange, all of which are free to download and use.

 bottom of page